Martin compactifications of affine buildings: Harmonic measures

-Since locally constant functions on $\Omega$ are dense in the space of continuous functions on $\Omega$, the operator $\Lambda$ has a unique extension to a positive linear operator $\tilde{\Lambda}$ defined on all continuous complex-valued functions on $\Omega$.
+Consequently, $\Lambda_x$ extends to the linear operator acting on locally constant functions on $\Omega$.
+Since locally constant functions on $\Omega$ are dense in the space of continuous functions on $\Omega$, the operator has a unique extension to a positive linear operator $\tilde{\Lambda}_x$ defined on all continuous complex-valued functions on $\Omega$.
 Hence, by the Riesz--Markov--Kakutani theorem, there is a unique regular Borel measure $\nu_x$ on $\Omega$ such that

 for any continuous function $f: \Omega \rightarrow \CC$.

 To prove \eqref{eq:12}, we fix $x, y \in V_g$.
 Let $\omega \in \Omega$.
 By \cite[Lemma 3.13]{park2}, there is a good vertex $z \in [x, \omega] \cap [y, \omega]$, such that $\Omega(x, z) = \Omega(y, z)$.
 We may assume that $h(x, z; \omega)$ and $h(y, z; \omega)$ are strongly dominant co-weights.
 Then, by \eqref{eq:8} and \eqref{eq:15},